-Have you noticed your cat acting particularly grumpy lately?
+Does your cat show some obvious pet peeves?
 Does kitty's body language show he is peeved about something?
 Take a look around; you may find yourself responsible for your cat's bad attitude.
-For example, does his litter box smell like a construction area portable toilet?
+Did you forget to clean the litter box yesterday?
 Find out more cats' typical pet peeves and make friends with your cat again.

 Share your own cat's pet peeves.
 What are the things you do that s/he hates the most?
 Share them in the attached form Note:This form is not for asking questions or replying to another reader.
 Think of it as your own mini-article on the About.com Cat site.